-FAQs - In an emergency
+FAQs - Emergencies

 To give you 1 single number you can use in an emergency wherever you are – so you don't have to remember a different number for every country.